 The practice of slavery has created a thriving business in trained male and female bed-slaves, particularly from Lys, whose pillow houses and pleasure gardens are famous.
 Whether all enslaved whores are also trained bed-slaves is unlikely.
 Many slaves are forced into prostitution during childhood.
 Most have little or no hope of escaping this way of life, aside from suicide, and are crushed by the abuse and despair they endure.

 The Ghiscari Red Graces are religious prostitutes housed in the Temple of the Graces in Meereen.
-There is no shame in their prostituting themselves, but the same cannot be said of the Westerosi counterpart, the septa.
+There is no shame in their prostituting themselves, but the same cannot be said of the Westerosi counterpart.

 In Braavos there are no slaves, so all the prostitutes are free people.
 However, there are three classes of prostitutes on Braavos: the highly esteemed professional courtesans; whores kept in a brothel; and the lowest street-walking dockside whores.
 Braavosi courtesans enjoy high status and are renowned worldwide.